Leverkusen

 The club owes much to the worldwide success of headache tablets.
 This modest local pharmaceutical company, co-founded by Friedrich Bayer, patented the aspirin in America the same year that they founded their sports club, 1904.
 Aspirin went on to become the world’s biggest selling painkiller, taken to the moon by Neil Armstrong.

-As a separate entity, despite the tag of ‘Neverkusen’ for second-place finishes, Bayer’s consistency has been remarkable – only once out of the top ten since 1999.
-A fourth place in 2015 brought Champions League football to the BayArena again.
+As a separate entity, despite the tag of ‘Neverkusen’ for second-place finishes, Bayer’s consistency has been remarkable, only twice finishing out of the Bundesliga top ten since 1996.
+This record was nearly disrupted in 2022-23 when even relegation was a possibility – before the arrival of Xabi Alonso as manager that October.

 Getting Around